usdot-fhwa-stol/cda1tenth-bringup/README.md

 After launching the ROS nodes, you will to follow a specific sequence of actions before you can give the vehicle waypoint.

 1. Send an empty message to the `/ackermann_cmd` topic.
-You can use Foxglove Studio's Publish panel for this.
+You can use Foxglove Studio's Publish panel for this or send it directly to the vehicle by publishing via command line with `pub /ackermann_cmd ackermann_msgs/msg/AckermannDriveStamped`.

    > [!NOTE]
    > The `vesc_to_odom_node` ROS node is responsible for publishing the odometry information it receives from the VESC motor controller.
 However, it does not start publishing this information until the VESC driver stack receives a command.